ModestasSau/BD-MoneyPlugin/README.md

 	- `AwardPlayerMoney(string steamid, int money, string? prefix = null, string? messageToPlayer = null)`
  		- 	*prefix and messageToPlayer are optional, by default null, there applies VIP multiplier for given money amount.
 Returns bool*
 - **API Endpoints Usage**: Uses API endpoints for better data checking and managing.
 Using Auth - Bearer token.
-- **Database Support**: Utilize MySQL databases for storing and managing player financial data.
+- **Database Support**: Utilize MySQL databases for storing and managing player credits, statistics data.
 - **Reward System**: Award players for various in-game events and achievements, including kills, headshots, round wins, knife kills, and more.

 ## Database ##
 - Optionally use **ONLY ONE**: MySQL or API endpoints, otherwise it will take only MySQL.
 - SQLite acts like in game cookie and stores players settings.

+## Requirements ##
+- Metamod:Source v2.0.0 dev build 1374
+- CounterStrikeSharp latest version available.